fuse-open/docs/articles/fuse-for-designers.md

 ```
 ![Scale](../media/fuse-for-designers/Gifs/Animation_Scale.gif)

 Notice that `<WhilePressed/>`?
-It tells Fuse “While that object is pressed, do this.”
+It tells Fuse "While that object is pressed, do this."
 Fuse then listens for the condition specified by that trigger, in this case a touch event on the `Cirlce`.

 When placing a trigger inside of an object the trigger is scoped to the object you put it in.
 This means it will ignore touch events everywhere else on the screen, only acting when its parent is pressed.

 ![Hit Test](../media/fuse-for-designers/Gifs/Animation_HitTest.gif)

 Triggers that begin with `<While.../>` will continue to remain active the whole time their required conditions are true.
 In the above example, the `Circle` will remain scaled until the user stops pressing.
 Then it will return to its rest state by animating itself backwards.
 Triggers in Fuse are pretty smart, and they always know how to return to their rest state, even if you interrupt their animation mid way:

 ![Rest State Explainer](../media/fuse-for-designers/Gifs/RestState_explainer.gif)